 - The components to consider in implementing a wound dressing regimen

-Enhance knowledge and skills in regard to understanding the various categories and types of wound dressings available, their function and their use in clinical practice.
+The purpose of this Course is to enhance knowledge and skills in regard to understanding the various categories and types of wound dressings available, their function and their use in clinical practice.